pbaudoux/pbaudoux/_posts/2022-08-18-saml-oauth-oidc.md

 Each of the flows have their advantages/disadvantages and the best flow will depend on the application type and the use case.

 ## OpenID Connect
-OpenID Connect (OIDC) is an **authentication** standard that is built on top of OAuth.
+OpenID Connect (OIDC) is an **authentication** standard that is **built on top of OAuth**.

 The main difference is that an OIDC flows will give an ID token in addition to the access token.
 This ID token contains claims about the user.

+Claims about the user can also be retreived by calling the `/userinfo` endpoint (defined by OIDC) with the access token.

 ### Demo with Okta
-You can set up a demo application using OIDC with the OAuth **authorization code flow**, using Okta as the identity provider.
+You can set up a demo application using OIDC with the OAuth authorization code flow, using Okta as the identity provider.

 1. Create an Okta developer account
 2. Select [here](https://developer.okta.com/docs/guides/implement-grant-type/authcode/main/#examples) the framework you want to use for the demo application, clone the repo and follow instruction to deploy.
 3. Create an application in Okta using default values
 4. Log-in to the demo app at `http://localhost:8080/`

-Also, my friend Cédric made a [minimalist CLI tool to test OIDC integration](https://github.com/vdbulcke/oidc-client-demo).
+Also, my friend Cédric made a [CLI tool to test OIDC integration](https://github.com/vdbulcke/oidc-client-demo).

-## Useful links
+## Useful Links<a name="links"></a>
 - [Understanding SAML](https://developer.okta.com/docs/concepts/saml) - Okta Developer Blog
 - [SAML for Web Developers](https://github.com/jch/saml) - Technical post on SSO with SAML
 - [OAuth 2.0 and OpenID Connect Overview](https://developer.okta.com/docs/concepts/oauth-openid) - Okta Developer Blog